 Gastrinomas are the uncontrolled division of cells that produce gastrin.
 The exact cause of this condition is unknown, although there may be a genetic link.

 Gastrinomas can develop sporadically for unknown reasons.
-But approximately 25 to 30 percent of gastrinomas are associated with an inherited genetic disorder called multiple endocrine neoplasia type 1 (MEN1), says the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDKD).
+But approximately 25 to 30 percent of gastrinomas are associated with an inherited genetic disorder called multiple endocrine neoplasia type 1 (MEN1), says the

 This hereditary disorder is characterized by the development of tumors in hormone-producing glands.
 Other symptoms of MEN1 may include higher hormone levels, kidney stones, diabetes, muscle weakness, and fractures.